LiberTEM/LiberTEM/docs/source/architecture.rst

-For ingesting data into the cluster, a `caching layer <https://github.com/LiberTEM/LiberTEM/issues/136>`_ (WIP) transparently reads a dataset from a primary source (via a shared network file system, HTTP, ...) and stores it on fast local storage in a format that is best suited for efficient processing.
+For ingesting data into the cluster, a `caching layer <https://github.com/LiberTEM/LiberTEM/issues/136>`_ (WIP) will transparently read a dataset from a primary source (via a shared network file system, HTTP, ...) and stores it on fast local storage in a format that is best suited for efficient processing.
 The cached data can also be pre-processed, for example for offset correction or applying a gain map.